Lab answer key: Using Windows Admin Center in hybrid scenarios

 Task 1: Create an Azure resource group by using an Azure Resource Manager template

-1. Connect to SEA-ADM1, and if needed, sign in as CONTOSO\Administrator with a password of Pa55w.rd.
+1. Connect to SEA-ADM1, and if needed, sign in with the credentials provided by the instructor.

 2. On SEA-ADM1, start Microsoft Edge, go to the Azure portal at https://portal.azure.com, and sign in by using the credentials of a user account with the Owner role in the subscription you’ll be using in this lab.